Some injured workers who are age 50 or over are eligible to settle their claim.

 There are some cases when a State Fund employer is not a party to an agreement:

 - The claim is no longer affecting your premiums.

 - The employer is no longer in business.

-- The employer fails to respond, or declines to participate, after being notified of the structured settlement process by L&I and the Board of Industrial Insurance Appeals (BIIA).
+- The employer fails to respond, or declines to participate, after being notified of the claim resolution settlement process by L&I and the Board of Industrial Insurance Appeals (BIIA).

-We recommend employers consider seeking the advice of legal counsel and/or a financial consultant before entering into a structured settlement.
+We recommend employers consider seeking the advice of legal counsel and/or a financial consultant before entering into a claim resolution settlement.
 Settlements involve legal procedures and they can have a financial impact on your business, including premiums.

 We must give prior written approval for any settlement agreement that impacts a workers' compensation insurance (Title 51 RCW) fund.
 You must notify us by mail and allow 30 days for us to approve or deny the request.

 The full amount of the settlement must be reported for the quarter in which the agreement becomes final, and any remaining balance must be reported in each subsequent quarter until the balance is zero.

 On your annual report, you must also report the amount of any settlement payments and remaining balance.